• Skip to main content

 NordVPN privacy policy and audits

-The NordVPN Privacy Policy guarantees that, “…your activities while using them are not monitored, recorded, logged, stored, or passed to any third party.”
-The only exception being that if you need a VPN with a static IP, you will have that IP address linked to their email address, allowing certain online activities to be traced back to their account information.
+The NordVPN Privacy Policy guarantees that “…your activities while using them are not monitored, recorded, logged, stored, or passed to any third party.”
+The only exception is that if you need a VPN with a static IP, you will have that IP address linked to their email address, allowing certain online activities to be traced back to their account information.

 But as they say, talk is cheap.
 So you will be glad to know that NordVPN has passed multiple audits of its systems, which confirm both that: